 Rhesus monkey individuals and its damage percentage to livelihood :

-The study identified total individuals in a single group ranges from 20 to 1000 numbers.
+The study identified total number of individuals in a single group ranges from 20 to 1000.
 In an average radial area of 2.4km average individuals found to be 367.14 number (Table.1).
 We recorded the list of livelihood activities where sericulture was once found to be prominent.
-We recorded the livelihood damage due to rhesus monkey varied from 40-80% and an average of 68.57% damage in the overall studied area.
+We recorded the livelihood damage due to the rhesus monkey varied from 40-80% and an average of 68.57% damage in the overall studied area.

-Estimated earning and financial loss incurred by rearers due to attack by Rhesus monkey
+Estimated earning and financial loss incurred by rearers due to attack by Rhesus monkeys

-Rhesus monkey diet completes with the food items collected from their surrounding which includes fruits, vegetables, tree leaves and most importantly the muga silkworm larvae in silkworm rearing villages of Dhakuakhana sub-division.
-We calculated the average earning of 24 numbers of rearers from muga cultivation and it was found to be Rs 70625 per crop with a maximum of Rs 3,50,000 and a minimum of Rs 20,000.
+Rhesus monkey diet completes with the food items collected from their surrounding which include fruits, vegetables, tree leaves and most importantly, the muga silkworm larvae in silkworm rearing villages of Dhakuakhana sub-division.
+We calculated the average earnings of 24 rearers from muga cultivation and it was found to be Rs 70625 per crop with a maximum of Rs 3,50,000 and a minimum of Rs 20,000.
 We also calculated the financial loss bore by rearer , it ranges between Rs 10,000 to 1,50,000 with an average loss of Rs 36041 per crop.(Table.2)

 Measures to mitigate locally and shift in occupation:

-Our survey included 24 numbers of households, when questioned about the mitigation measures most of the rearers were unaware of any measures as muga cultivation is done outdoor in tall som trees, while a few of them uses slingshots to drive away monkeys.
-Moreover, almost all rearers converted a part of their rearing land to small tea garden and daily wage earning in order to sustain their livelihood.
-Apart, from monkey other vertebrate pest such as birds, squirrels were also found attacking muga silkworm larvae.
+Our survey included 24 households.
+When questioned about the mitigation measures, most of the rearers were unaware of any measures as muga cultivation is done outdoors in tall som trees, while a few of them uses slingshots to drive away monkeys.
+Moreover, almost all rearers converted a part of their rearing land to a small tea garden and daily wage earning in order to sustain their livelihood.
+Apart from monkey other vertebrate pests such as birds and squirrels were also found attacking muga silkworm larvae.

 KAP analysis

 The participatory approach not only strengthened farmer engagement but also ensured that the management practices developed are practical, location-specific, and ecologically sustainable.
 Through joint observation and feedback, we could better understand local wildlife behaviour and crop vulnerability patterns, facilitating more effective and adaptive management strategies.
 This program was carried out with the active involvement of local farmers.
 To evaluate the current level of understanding and adoption of Vertebrate Pest Management (VPM) practices among farmers, a Knowledge, Attitude, and Practice (KAP) survey was conducted during the 2024-25.
 The results provide valuable insights into the extent of awareness, perception , impact and adoption behaviour among farmers regarding rhesus monkey management.
 The findings also highlight areas that require focused capacity-building and policy support to ensure the sustainable integration of management techniques in Sericultural practice.
-A comparative analysis of Knowledge, Attitude, and Practice (KAP) mean percentage scores regarding rhesus monkey management for 24 rearer is compiled.
-The mean knowledge scores demonstrated that among twenty four numbers of rearers only 33.32% of them were aware of management technologies rest 66.66% were unaware of idea of managing monkey menace.
-Despite having the low knowledge on management techniques 75% of reares showed positive attitude towards adoption of new technologies rest 25% of them showed reluctance as they believe rhesus monkey holds religious significance and loss of habitat is the prime cause of monkey raids.
-While analyzing their practice of new tehnologies it was recorded not single rearer practiced new technologies for keeping their rearing site safe from monkey.The practice scores lowest or zero of the three metrics among all the reares, highlighting a potential "know-do" gap where theoretical knowledge and positive attitude are not fully translating into practical application(Fig.3)
+A comparative analysis of Knowledge, Attitude, and Practice (KAP) mean percentage scores regarding rhesus monkey management for 24 rearers is compiled.
+The mean knowledge scores demonstrated that among twenty four numbers of rearers, only 33.32% of them were aware of management technologies, rest 66.66% were unaware of idea of managing monkey menace.
+Despite having low knowledge on management techniques, 75% of rears showed a positive attitude towards the adoption of new technologies rest 25% of them showed reluctance as they believe rhesus monkey holds religious significance and loss of habitat is the prime cause of monkey raids.
+While analyzing their practice of new tehnologies it was recorded that not a single rearer practiced new technologies for keeping their rearing site safe from monkeys.The practice scores lowest or zero of the three metrics among all the areas, highlighting a potential "know-do" gap where theoretical knowledge and positive attitude are not fully translating into practical application(Fig.3)

 Table.1.
 Rhesus monkey distribution and damage in different villages of Dhakuakhana sub-division